afisherlopez/EMBER/README.md

 ### Step 7: Stop the app

 When you're done, click on the Terminal window and press `Control` + `C`.
-This shuts everything down cleanly.
+This will stop the run.

 ---

 ## Running it again later

-Once you've done the one-time setup above, starting EMBER again is quick (no need to download it again).
+Once you've done the one-time setup above, starting EMBER again is quick.
 Open Terminal and:

 1. Type `cd ` and drag the EMBER folder onto Terminal, then press `Return` (like [Step 2](#step-2-go-to-the-ember-folder)).
 2. Run these two lines: